aamuhic/BIS15W2024_amuhic/lab2/lab2_hw.md

 ## 34.19375 33.93125 32.68750 33.60417
 ```

-It looks like Jill had the highest tempature recording on average!
+It looks like Jill had the highest temperature recordings on average!

 ## Push your final code to GitHub!
 Please be sure that you check the `keep md` file in the knit preferences.